 How to Decorate a Christmas Tree

-The secret to a pretty Christmas tree is decorating in layers.
-Get more tips for Christmas tree decorating with these easy instructions from the experts.
+The secret to decorating a pretty Christmas tree is simple: Style in layers!
+Get more tips for Christmas tree decorating with these easy instructions.

 Christmas Tree Decorating Traditions